yoos/school/cs331/notes.md

   * Resolution.   <!-- TODO: Figure this out. -->

 Technical detail: "cost" functions need to be minimized. "utility" functions need to be maximized.

-HW: Try graph search (slide 48) instead of tree search, since it will detect cycles.
-Refer to pseudocode in book.
-HW: Use expand function on slide 15.
-HW: Increment counter right after removing fringe node and before actually expanding.
-HW: Use an admissible heuristic.
-Which is the best?
-HW: May be issue with optimality with IDFS.

 Try GA on PID tuning.